BodiAugustus/ashley_defi/README.md

 #17.
 Made the Home page responsive for all relevant screen sizes up to 768.

 #18.
 Made the Home page responsive for all relevant screen sizes up to 1280.
 Home screen responsive styling finished.

+#19.
+Created common folder.
+Created subscriptions.jsx.
+Created info.jsx, both inside of the public folder.
+Created common folder inside of the components folder for reusable components.
+Created footer and navbar folders inside of common folder.
+Moved the file location of the Footer.jsx and Navbar.jsx componnts from components/ui folder into components/common folder.
+Created index.js inside of common folder to act as main export file for the common folder components.
+Made everything working as before.